Configuring project structure

 Tests folders let you keep code related to testing separately from production code.

 Resource Root folders: files in Resource Root folders can be referenced relative to these folders instead of specifying full paths.
+For example, when you start typing within the

 Excluded folders are ignored by code completion, navigation, and inspections.
 Exclude folders and specific files that you don't need at the moment, this helps you increase the WebStorm performance.